Medical Transcription Clinical Document Management

 Speech recognition promises far better accuracy, better data, and improved clinical documentation.
 Researchers have suggested that there are a lot of errors reported due to fatigue and boredom as a result of monotonous work.
 Speech Recognition is a program that has turned typists into editors, and doing investigative work compared to monotonous labor work, translating into better overall accuracy and meaningful use.

-Due to the advent of speech recognition, the turnaround times have diminished dramatically.
+Due to the advent of speech recognition, the turnaround times have improved greatly.

 MDofficeManager uses a speech recognition technology that is deeply integrated into their transcription workflow platform.
 MDofficeManager’s state-of-the-art speech recognition technology translates physician dictations in real-time into a searchable, structured document.
 The result is a meaningful clinical document that can be used by both people and systems in the care process.